Mephi78/obsidian-help-de/de/Obsidian Sync/Konfiguration und selektive Synchronisierung.md

 Provides instructions on how to [[Hilfe und Kontakt#Obsidian Support kontaktieren|contact Obsidian support]], including options to **Copy debug info** and **Email support**.
 ### Conflict resolution

-Obsidian Sync includes basic [[Troubleshoot Obsidian Sync#Conflict resolution|conflict resolution]] for handling changes made from different devices.
+Obsidian Sync includes basic [[Obsidian Sync/Fehlerbehandlung#Conflict resolution|conflict resolution]] for handling changes made from different devices.
 Starting in Obsidian 1.9.7, you can choose how conflicts are handled on each device:
 - **Automatically merge**(default): Obsidian Sync combines all changes from different devices into a single file.
 While this preserves all edits, it may occasionally create duplicate text or formatting issues that you'll need to clean up manually.
 - **Create conflict file**: When conflicting changes are detected, Obsidian creates a separate conflict file instead of automatically merging.
 You can then review both versions and merge them yourself, giving you full control over the final result.